Lebanon

 Employers are responsible for withholding and declaring payroll taxes on behalf of their employees.
 The 2022 Budget Law clarified that the employer must withhold the payroll tax due on the wages and salaries paid to the employees in Lebanese pounds based on the actual value of the foreign currency determined in accordance with a decision to be issued by the MoF and the Central Bank.
 Later on, the MoF and the Central Bank of Lebanon issued a decision to determine the 'actual' value in Lebanese pounds for salaries or wages that are paid or accrued in US dollars or any other foreign currency as follows:

 The 2022 Budget Law has also amended the brackets of employment income subject to progressive payroll tax rates.
 Payroll tax is now levied at progressive rates of 2% to 25% on annual payroll tax brackets between LBP 18 million and LBP 675 million instead of annual payroll tax brackets between LBP 6 million and LBP 225 million effective 1 January 2022.
+The 2024 Budget Law further amended the progressive payroll tax brackets to be between LBP 360 million and LBP 13.5 billion.
 The annual family exemptions were also increased.

-The Ministry of Labor (MoL) issued Decree no. 9129 dated 19 May 2022 relating to the increase of the cost-of-living allowance to employees subject to the Labor Law.
+The MoL issued Decree no. 9129, dated 19 May 2022, relating to the increase of the cost-of-living allowance to employees subject to the Labor Law.
 The increase is applicable starting 1 April 2022.

-The employees’ basic monthly salary (as at 1 March 2022) is subject to an increase as follows:
+The employees’ basic monthly salary (as of 1 March 2022) is subject to an increase as follows:

-- For salaries that exceed LBP 4,000,000, the increase should be based on a mutual agreement between the employee and employer, taking into consideration any local collective agreements and the International Labor Organization Convention.
+• For salaries that exceed LBP 4 million, the increase should be based on a mutual agreement between the employee and employer, taking into consideration any local collective agreements and the International Labor Organization Convention.

 Subsequently, on 20 October 2022, the MoL issued Decree no. 10598, which stated that a monthly increase of LBP 600,000 should apply to employees earning monthly salaries, subject to the Labor Law.
 The second increase is applicable starting 20 October 2022.